 If you’re short on time and want to take a smaller hiking trail, Normandale Japanese Garden in Bloomington is the way to go.

-You can catch the sight of captivating cherry blossoms in the spring when they are fully bloomed.
-If you’re looking for a tranquil botanical garden to hike, the Japanese garden is one of the best Minneapolis hiking gardens.
+You can see captivating cherry blossoms in the spring when they are fully bloomed.
+If you’re looking for a tranquil botanical garden to hike, the Japanese Garden is one of the best Minneapolis hiking gardens.
 It is roughly 10 miles from the MSP Airport, located within the Twin Cities metro area.

 See Related: Best Bars in Minneapolis & St. Paul

 10. Summit Ave Historic District, St. Paul